aliefamzari/nextcloudBackupScripts/README.md

 5. Edit mainNcBackup.sh variables to your environment
 6. Execute ./mainNcBackup.Sh

-Not yet supported:
+**Note**
+sudo need to be set to never ask password

+NOT SUPPORTED:
 1. External data backup

-Feel free to use, distribute and modify.
+*Feel free to use, distribute and modify.
 Code is not POSIX compliant.